 Purchasing your knives from Authorized Microtech® Dealers is the best way to ensure you’re receiving an authentic Microtech® product.
-Online auction websites and secondhand markets offer no guarantees of authenticity.
+Gun shows, online auction websites and secondhand markets offer no guarantees of authenticity.

 Check for Microtech® registered brand marks.
 Authentic knives have multiple brand marks laser-etched into them.
 As part of our quality control process, we ensure logos and markings are clearly printed and aligned on your knife.
 Production model knives are typically etched with a production date and serial number on the blade.
 Often times we will include the word-mark “USA” along with the type of steel used for the blade.
 If something is off-centered, etched in poor quality, or looks to be a different marking entirely, this could be an indication of a counterfeit.